-Supervisors must also meet the requirements as set out by Faculty of Public Health.
+Supervisors must also meet the requirements as set out by Faculty of Public Health and be in a substantive Consultant Post unless agreed by the Training Programme.

 Maintaining Accreditation

 Having achieved full accreditation, you must maintain your skills with an annual update.
 The annual update can be completed by attending the Public Health Training Conference, if a Supervisor cannot attend, video clips will be available online.
 Details of this will be communicated to you by the Programme Team.